tylim88/Efficient-Typescript-Mororepo/README.md

 This readme was created with the assistance of ChatGPT.

-(still in development, do not use)
+still in development, do not use
-(update: I no longer recommend using monorepo anymore because of the complexity it introduces)
+update: I no longer recommend using monorepo anymore because of the complexity it introduces.
+I still agree monorepo is valueable in mamanging dependency however I do not recommend nx anymore as it actually quite complicated to work with.
+I recommend you to try simpler solution like npm workspace before trying tool like nx.

 ## Technologies